j3k0/cordova-plugin-purchase/doc/windows.md

 Doing this will route purchases through the simulator which will allow the user to select the outcome of the purchase (selecting success or failure types).

 ```
-store.inappbilling.setTestMode(true); //Don't call this in production
+store.inappbilling.setTestMode(); //Don't call this in production
 ```

+####Sample simmilator xml file.
-Sample simmilator xml file (put this inside the `www` folder in your cordova app)
+Put this inside the `www` folder in your cordova app or in `merges\windows` for only windows platform.
 ```
 <?xml version="1.0" encoding="utf-16" ?>
 <CurrentApp>